renyanng/testingethbkk/README.md

 # 🌱 DeESG

----

 Decentralised ESG Evaluation using IoT and LLM with Incentivised Green Token (GTK)

----

 ## 📌 Problem Statement

-i.
-Current ESG evaluations are potentially biased, as scores may be manipulated by organisations to appear better than they are, aimed at attracting more funding and investments. ii.
-There’s not enough data to train AI models.
+1. Current ESG evaluations are potentially biased, as scores may be manipulated by organisations to appear better than they are, aimed at attracting more funding and investments.
+2. There’s not enough data to train AI models.
 Plus, current ESG evaluation relies heavily on self-reported data.
-More trustworthy data is needed to train AI models for ESG rating. iii.
-Companies are not incentivised enough to improve or maintain their ESG scores, which hinders positive environmental impact.
+More trustworthy data is needed to train AI models for ESG rating.
+3. Companies are not incentivised enough to improve or maintain their ESG scores, which hinders positive environmental impact.

----

 ## ✅ Solution